18F/18f.gsa.gov/_posts/2018-10-23-two-exercises-for-improving-design-research-through-reflective-practice.md

 described the problem statements that framed these studies, the methods we employed, the insights we gained, and the design decisions we made.

-Summarizing our research to date put us in a great position to do a summative research retrospective.
+Summarizing our research to date put us in a great position to do a practice-related research retrospective.
 After inviting the team to a shared document, I asked everyone to spend two minutes each answering the following questions:

 -   **Liked:** What have you liked about the research we’ve done so far?